ijlyttle/bsplus/README.md

 ### Verbs

 - `bs_append(tag, ...)` used to append something to a tag, perhaps a panel into an accordion-group.
-- `bs_attach_foo(tag, ...)` used to attach the id of an element (foo) to another tag, for example, you could create a modal window using `bs_modal()`, then you could *attach* the id of the modal window to the tag using `bs_attach_modal()`
+- `bs_attach_foo(tag, ...)` used to attach the `id` of an element (foo) to another tag, for example, you could create a modal window using `bs_modal()`, then you could *attach* the `id` of the modal window to the tag using `bs_attach_modal()`
 - `bs_emded_foo(tag, ...)` used to embed something (a foo) into a tag, for example, `bs_embed_tooltip()`
 - `bs_set_opts(tag, ...)` used to set some options for the items yet to be appended to a tag.

 Let's consider the differences between `append`, `attach`, and `embed`:

 - You can *append* more than one element to a tag, i.e., you could append multiple panels to an accordion-group.
 - You can *attach* only one id of a thing to a tag.
-When we are attaching, we attach the *id* of an element, not the element itself.
-However, we can attach an id of an element to more than one tag.
+When we are attaching, we attach the `id` of an element, not the element itself.
+However, we can attach an `id` of an element to more than one tag.
-- You can *embed* only one thing into a tag. i.e., into a given tag, you can embed a tooltip or a popover, modifying the attributes and setting a child element.
+- You can *embed* only one thing into a tag. i.e., into a given tag, you can embed a tooltip or a popover, modifying the tag's attributes and setting a child element in the tag.

 ## Acknowledgments